Compare · Naya vs Things

 Choose Things for crisp task management.
-Choose Naya when the hard part is holding context and returning, not checking boxes.
+Choose Naya when the hard part is holding context and returning rather than checking boxes.

 Is Naya a to-do app?